MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-TenantAllowBlockListSpoofItems.md

 ```

 ### -Ids
-Id is the unique identifier of a Spoof pair.
-You can get the Id of the Spoof pair by running Get-TenantAllowBlockListSpoofItems cmdlet.
-The Id is the value of "Identity" in the output of Get-TenantAllowBlockListSpoofItems command.
+The Ids parameter specifies the spoof pair that you want to remove.
+A valid value is the Identity property value from the output of the Get-TenantAllowBlockListSpoofItems cmdlet.
+You can specify multiple values separated by commas.

 ```yaml
 Type: String[]